-Prerequisite, BUS 680 or permission of the instructor.
+Prerequisite, BUS 680 or consent of instructor.
 Students will learn FORTRAN programming techniques with emphasis on problems and applications related to research in the student's major field of interest.
 Special emphasis will be given to programs for research projects.